-The 2010A Senior Notes will be issued only as fully registered notes, registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
-Purchases of beneficial interests in the 2010A Senior Notes will be made in book-entry form in denominations of \$5,000 principal amount or whole multiples thereof.
-Purchasers will not be entitled to receive physical delivery of the 2010A Senior Notes.
+The Notes will be issued only as fully registered notes, registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
+Purchases of beneficial interests in the Notes will be made in book-entry form in denominations of \$5,000 principal amount or whole multiples thereof.
+Purchasers will not be entitled to receive physical delivery of the Notes.

-Principal and interest on the 2010A Senior Notes (with interest accruing from the dated date and payable on June 15, 2011 and thereafter on December 15 and June 15 of each year) will be payable to DTC by the Trustee.
-So long as DTC or its nominee remains the registered owner, disbursements of such payments to DTC Participants, as defined herein, are the responsibility of DTC and disbursements of such payments to the purchasers of the 2010A Senior Notes are the responsibility of DTC Participants, as described herein.
-The 2010A Senior Notes are not subject to redemption prior to stated maturity.
+Principal and interest on the Notes (with interest accruing from the dated date and payable on June 15, 2011 and thereafter on December 15 and June 15 of each year) will be payable to DTC by the Trustee.
+So long as DTC or its nominee remains the registered owner, disbursements of such payments to DTC Participants, as defined herein, are the responsibility of DTC and disbursements of such payments to the purchasers of the Notes are the responsibility of DTC Participants, as described herein.
+The Notes will be subject to optional redemption prior to stated maturity as more fully described herein.

-The 2010A Senior Notes are offered, subject to prior sale, when, as and if issued by the Commonwealth and accepted by the Underwriters, and to the approval of legality of the 2010A Senior Notes and certain other matters by Nixon Peabody LLP, Boston, Massachusetts, Bond Counsel.
+The Notes are offered, subject to prior sale, when, as and if issued by the Commonwealth and accepted by the Underwriters, and to the approval of legality of the Notes and certain other matters by Nixon Peabody LLP, Boston, Massachusetts, Bond Counsel.
 Certain legal matters will be passed upon for the Underwriters by their counsel, Edwards Angell Palmer & Dodge LLP, Boston, Massachusetts.
-It is expected that the 2010A Senior Notes will be available for delivery to DTC in New York, New York, or its custodial agent on or about December 23, 2010.
+It is expected that the Notes will be available for delivery to DTC in New York, New York, or its custodial agent on or about December 23, 2010.